evadnl/ansible-recursive-dns-pihole-ntp/README.md

 # To-do:
 - Install recursive DNS (Unbound)
 - Install NTP
+- Tidy things up in the playbook :))

 # What does it do?
 It currently installs a few things based on the settings in example.config.yml: